Mount Lebanon Mutasarrifate: Al-Nahda

 During the Mutasarrifate era, printing presses spread throughout Mount Lebanon, after they were limited to the Shwer and Deir Qozhaya printing presses.
 A printing press was established in Beiteddine and another in Deir al-Qamar.
 Soon the printing presses spread to the various regions of the Mutasarrifate, such as Baabda, Jounieh, Aley, Aabey, Hammana, Batroun, Jbeil, Harissa and Zahle.
 The large number of printing presses indicates the spread of the means of writing culture, and their distribution in different parts of the country indicates that attention to the causes of the culture was not limited to cities only, but also included district centers and some small villages as well.

 Lebanon took the lead in the world of journalism.
-During the period of the Mutasarrifate, a large number of newspapers and magazines were published, the most famous of which were: Hadiqat Al Akhbar (1858), “Lubnān” newspaper, which appeared in 1867 by order of Daoud Pasha, the newspaper Al-Bashir of the Jesuits in 1870, and “Al-Jnayneh” by Boutros Al-Bustani in 1871, and “Thamrāt Al-Funūn” by Abdel Qader Al-Qabbani in 1875, “Lisan Al-Hāl” newspaper by Khalil Sarkis in 1877, and “Bayrūt” newspaper by Muhammad Al-Dana in 1886.
-This is in addition to the Lebanese press that appeared and flourished outside Lebanon, especially in Egypt, such as Al-Ahram newspaper by Salim and Bshara Takla in 1875, “Al-Muqtataf” in 1876, Masr newspaper by Adeeb Ishaq in 1877, Al-Muqattam newspaper by Yaqoub Sarrouf and Faris Nimr in 1889, Al-Hilal magazine by Jurji Zaidan in 1892, and Al-Dia’ by Ibrahim Al-Yazji in 1898.
+During the period of the Mutasarrifate, a large number of newspapers and magazines were published, the most famous of which were: Hadiqat al-Akhbar (1858), "Lubnān" newspaper, which appeared in 1867 by order of Daoud Pasha, the newspaper Al-Bashir of the Jesuits in 1870, and "Al-Jnayneh" by Butrus al-Bustani in 1871, and "Thamrāt Al-Funūn" by Abdel Qader Al-Qabbani in 1875, "Lisan Al-Hāl" newspaper by Khalil Sarkis in 1877, and "Bayrūt" newspaper by Muhammad Al-Dana in 1886.
+This is in addition to the Lebanese press that appeared and flourished outside Lebanon, especially in Egypt, such as Al-Ahram newspaper by Salim and Bshara Takla in 1875, "Al-Muqtataf" in 1876, Masr newspaper by Adeeb Ishaq in 1877, Al-Muqattam newspaper by Yaqoub Sarrouf and Faris Nimr in 1889, Al-Hilal magazine by Jurji Zaidan in 1892, and Al-Dia’ by Ibrahim Al-Yazji in 1898.
 The Arab press was one of the most important manifestations of the Nahda and the causes of advancement and progress.

 Among the manifestations of the cultural renaissance was also the emergence of literary societies, the most famous of which were the Jam'iyyat Al-'Ulūm, which was headed by Prince Muhammad Arslan, the Islamic Charitable Maqāsed Society, which was established in Beirut by Midhat Pasha, the Wali of Syria in 1880, the Eastern Scientific Academy headed by Dr. Van dyke, and the Zahrat Al-Adab Society headed by Adib Ishaq.
 Another manifestation of the cultural renaissance is the emergence of a number of prominent writers and scholars who have emerged in various fields, including: the field of language and literature; Sheikh Nassif Al-Yazji, Abdullah Al-Bustani, Sheikh Yusef Al-Asir, and Ahmed Faris Al-Shidyaq.
 In the field of history, Bishop Youssef Al-Debs.
-In the field of scientific authorship, John Wortabet, the author of the two books “Principles of Anatomy” and “The Industry of the Surgeon,” and Dr. Amin Gemayel, the author of the book “The Health.”
-And the teacher Boutros Al-Bustani, the publisher of the “Encyclopedia of Knowledge” and the author of the dictionary of “Muhīt Al-Muhīt”.
+In the field of scientific authorship, John Wortabet, the author of the two books "Principles of Anatomy" and "The Industry of the Surgeon," and Dr. Amin Gemayel, the author of the book "The Health."
+And the teacher Boutros Al-Bustani, the publisher of the "Encyclopedia of Knowledge" and the author of the dictionary of "Muhīt Al-Muhīt".